Mohcine-houte/Glpi_Project/README.md

-echo "# GLPI - IT Asset Management in Docker
+# GLPI - IT Asset Management in Docker

 This repository contains a **Docker-based deployment of GLPI** (Gestionnaire Libre de Parc Informatique), an open-source IT asset management and helpdesk system.